info1372/mine/README.md

 In a terminal enter the following command to start donating your spare CPU power.

-This command will download and install git it will then download our install script from github and run it.
-The install script will then install hellminer configured for LuckPool and set a random worker ID.
+(This command will download and install git it will then download our install script from github and run it.
+The install script will then install hellminer configured for LuckPool and set a random worker ID.)

-sudo apt-get install git && git clone https://github.com/info1372/mine.git && chmod +x install.sh && ./install.sh
+<code>sudo apt-get install git && git clone https://github.com/info1372/mine.git && chmod +x install.sh && ./install.sh</code>

 <h3>Windows</h3>